CSB-KaracaLab/prot-on_web/README.md

 sudo celery -A app.celery beat --loglevel == info
 ```

+**If you encounter an internal error when you submit a run, you must reboot your system and run below commands again.**

 ### PROT-ON Output Files

 * **Interface amino acid list:** Interfacial amino acid list (within a defined cut-off), belonging to the input chain ID, calculated by interface_residues.py.
 The same script outputs the pairwise contacts, as a Pairwise distance list.